shuidi-fed/vue-async-manager/README.md

 # vue-suspense (WIP)

-Code splitting, data fetching, just like React.suspense, but for vue.
+Code splitting, data fetching, just like React.Suspense, but for vue.

 ## TODO